dphfox/technical-fluff/_posts/2023-04-25-scroll-wheel-ux.markdown

 Needless to say, I switched that pretty quickly, and now the balance of the universe has been restored, or something like that.

-~~In fairness to Logitech, this was probably just an arbitrary decision made by an engineer somewhere, and literally nobody cared about this sort of detail because only a detail-obsessed weirdo would spend half an hour penning a blog post about their specific theories about how scrolling would work.~~
+In fairness to Logitech, this was probably just an arbitrary decision made by an engineer somewhere, and literally nobody cared about this sort of detail because only a detail-obsessed weirdo would spend half an hour penning a blog post about their specific theories about how scrolling would work.

-UPDATE: Nope, I'm an idiot.
-The software has it the right way around.
-I don't know why it's inverted for me.
-I'll figure it out.
+Wait, shit - it's been half an hour already?